 2. Receive Client Credentials

-After registration, Pleo shares your credentials securely via 1Password:
+After registration, Pleo shares your credentials securely via 1Password:| Credential | Description | Example Value |

-| Client ID | Public identifier used to request authorisation and identify your app. | 12a3b456-78c9-0d12-34e5-f678ab9bcd0e |
+| Client ID | Public identifier used to request authorisation and identify your OAuth 2.0 client. | 12a3b456-78c9-0d12-34e5-f678ab9bcd0e |

-| Client Secret | Confidential secret used to authenticate your app.
+| Client Secret | Confidential secret used to authenticate your OAuth 2.0 client.
 Must be stored securely on a server and never exposed to end users. | 12345a6bcd789ef012abcd34ef5a6b |

 Result

-- You have received a Client ID and Client Secret.
+- You have received a Client ID and Client Secret

-- Postman is not yet configured
+- Postman is not yet configured to use these credentials

-- API calls are not possible at this stage.
+- API calls are not possible at this stage

 What Comes Next?